-Residents are advised that wild dogs may be on the move as breeding season commences.
+Residents are advised that wild dogs may be on the move as breeding season has commenced.

-During this time mature dogs will be scouting for mates and young dogs will be looking for a place to set up their own den, away from the one they were raised in.
+Mature dogs are currently on the prowl for mates, and young dogs are looking for a place to set up their own den, away from the one they were raised in.

-Council is advising pet owners in rural and peri-urban areas, between the rural and urban areas of Mackay, to ensure their yard is securely fenced and to bring domestic animals inside at night or put them in a kennel outside to keep them safe.
+Council is advising pet owners in rural and peri-urban areas to ensure their yard is securely fenced and to bring domestic animals inside at night or put them in a kennel outside to keep them safe.

 This also applies to allowing small domestic animals outside to explore.

-Signs there may be wild dogs in your area include howling or sightings and domestic dogs barking late at night or prior to dawn.
+Signs there may be wild dogs in your area include howling and domestic dogs barking late at night or prior to dawn.